mircealungu/mircea/essays/devx-and-ai.md

 ## The Architecture

-This is different with the AI-based generation that fills the news in 2024: ChatGPT and Copilot.
-This new kind of code generation can take as input a mix of natural language or code (in the case of automatic code completion) and can generate a mix of natural language and code.
+This is different with the AI-based generation that fills the news in 2024: ChatGPT, Copilot, llama2, etc. This new kind of code generation can take as input a mix of natural language or code (in the case of automatic code completion) and can generate a mix of natural language and code.

 The most successful generative AI of the moment is based on large language models (LLMs).
 These are *statistical* models of language, which originally designed for natural language.
 The [extensive introduction to ChatGPT by Stephen Wolfram](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/comment-page-1/#comments) is a fantastic introduction to LLMs.
 It's a blog post but it that will take you several hours.
 But it's worth all that time.